Multi-fidelity robust controller design with gradient sampling: Multi-fidelity gradient sampling

 \subsection{Theoretical guarantees}

-Provided step $\ell$ in the outer loop of \Cref{alg:rmfgs} is initiated at a point where $f^{\ell}$ is finite and differentiable, the convergence theory given in~\cite{BurCLetal20} states that, in exact arithmetic, and the absence of maximum iteration limits, eventually the convergence criteria imposed by the parameters $\epsilon_{\ell, \opt}$ and $\nu_{\ell, \opt}$ must be satisfied.
+Provided step $\ell$ in the outer loop of \Cref{alg:rmfgs} is initiated at a point where $f^{\ell}$ is finite and differentiable, and that $f^{\ell}$ is also differentiable at subsequent iterates (see the discussion at the end of \Cref{subsec:rmfgs}), the convergence theory given in~\cite{BurCLetal20} states that, with probability one, using exact arithmetic, and in the absence of maximum iteration limits, eventually the convergence criteria imposed by the parameters $\epsilon_{\ell, \opt}$ and $\nu_{\ell, \opt}$ must be satisfied.
 It is important to note that these stopping criteria, namely

 essentially provide an approximate Clarke stationarity certificate.
-More precisely, if the parameters $\epsilon_{\ell, \opt}$ and $\nu_{\ell, \opt}$ were set to zero, then all cluster points of the resulting sequence of iterates must be Clarke stationary for $f^{\ell}$ (see~\cite[Thm.~6.1]{BurCLetal20}), which amounts to a first-order optimality condition given the Clarke regularity of $f^{\ell}$~\cite[p.~753]{BurLO05}.
+More precisely, if the parameters $\epsilon_{\ell, \opt}$ and $\nu_{\ell, \opt}$ were set to zero, then all cluster points of the resulting sequence of iterates must be Clarke stationary for $f^{\ell}$ (see~\cite[Thm.~6.1]{BurCLetal20}), which amounts to a first-order optimality condition given the Clarke regularity of~$f^{\ell}$~\cite[p.~753]{BurLO05}.
 However, for $\ell < \maxdisc$, no such statement can be made about step $\ell$ in the outer loop of \Cref{alg:amfgs}, because the gradients sampled are not gradients of $f^{\maxdisc}$.
 In contrast, the statement \emph{can} be made about the final step $\ell = L$ in the outer loop of \Cref{alg:amfgs}.